domenicostefani/aubioonset-performanceanalysis/README.md

 # Aubioonset Performance Analysis Study
 ### aubioonset-performanceanalysis

-This repository contains the analysis of the performances of AUBIOONSET from the Aubio Library.
+This repository contains the analysis of the performances of the Onset Detection tool AUBIOONSET from the Aubio Library in the context of real-time applications.
 The performances are relative to a specific set of recordings that can be found at `/src/audiofiles/`

 A **report** with explanations, results and considerations can be found in the main directory (`report-aubioonset-perfomanceanalysis.pdf`)